junxit/us-congress-bills-110/bill.md

   >       - **(vi)** section 491(b)(1)(F)(iii) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11408(b)(1)(F)(iii));
   >       - **(vii)** sections 202(3) and 810(b)(2)(A) of the Native American Housing and Self-Determination Act of 1996 (25 U.S.C.
 4132(3), 4229(b)(2)(A)); and
   >       - **(viii)** the rental assistance program under section 8 of the United States Housing Act of 1937 (42 U.S.C.
 1437f).
-  >   - **(2)** *Standards for materials* The Secretary, in conjunction with the advisory committee established under subsection (g)(4), shall establish standards for materials and forms to be used, as appropriate, by organizations providing homeownership counseling services, including any recipients of assistance pursuant to subsection (a)(4).
+  >   - **(2)** *Standards for materials* The Secretary, in conjunction with the advisory committee established under section 4(g)(4) of the Department of Housing and Urban Development Act (42 U.S.C.
+3533(g)(4), shall establish standards for materials and forms to be used, as appropriate, by organizations providing homeownership counseling services, including any recipients of assistance pursuant to subsection (a)(4).
   >   - **(3)** *Mortgage software systems*
   >     - **(A)** *Certification* The Secretary shall provide for the certification of various computer software programs for consumers to use in evaluating different residential mortgage loan proposals.
 The Secretary shall require, for such certification, that the mortgage software systems take into account—
   >       - **(i)** the consumer’s financial situation and the cost of maintaining a home, including insurance, taxes, and utilities;